Counties Manukau Health Maternity Services

 The whooping cough vaccine is available free for pregnant women living in the Counties Manukau region from 20 weeks gestation and new mothers up to two weeks after delivery.… More

-The Maternity Floor is on the 4th floor of the Galbraith Building, two floors above the birthing unit.… More
+The Maternity wards are on the 4th floor of the Galbraith Building, two floors above the birthing unit.… More

 Support after the Loss of a Baby